ArafatAkashAkku/OnlyOffice/README.md

 4. **Network:** Ensure Document Server can reach your application API
 5. **CORS:** Configure proper CORS headers if using external document URLs

-## License

-This project is for demonstration purposes.
-Please refer to OnlyOffice licensing for commercial use.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

----

-**Version:** 1.0.0
-**Last Updated:** October 2025
-**Maintained by:** Your Team